FormidableLabs/denim/README.md

 src/components/whiz-bang-component.jsx
 ```

-The source archetype should contain a full file path like:
+The source module should contain a full file path like:

 ```
 templates/src/components/{{packageName}}.jsx